 From infants to teenagers, our team is here to help with pediatric dentistry in Richardson.
 Schedule an appointment for your children today!

 Non-Invasive Cavity Care

 Silver nitrite is a non-invasive option for halting the progression of cavities.
-Dr. Engram will paint a silver nitrate solution on the teeth, and seal it with a fluoride varnish.
-This disinfects the cavity and hardens the enamel, preventing further decay.
+Dr. Engram will paint a silver nitrate solution on the teeth, disinfecting the cavity, hardening the tooth structure, and preventing further decay.
 Depending on your child’s needs and the severity of the cavity, the tooth may also need to be restored with a composite material.

 Restoring tiny Teeth